nrfconnect/sdk-nrf/doc/nrf/ug_partition_manager.rst

       #else
       ...

+rom_report
+   When using the Partition Manager, run ``ninja rom_report`` to see the addresses and sizes of flash partitions.

 CMake usage
    The CMake variables from Partition Manager are typically used through generator expressions.
    This is because these variables are made available at the end of the CMake configure stage.
    To read a Partition Manager variable through a generator expression, the variable must be assigned as a target property.
-   The `partition_manager` target is used for this already, and should be used for additional variables.
+   The ``partition_manager`` target is used for this already, and should be used for additional variables.
    Once the variable is available as a target property, the value can be read through generator expressions.
    Example usage from MCUboot is shown below.